-Important point – In early 2021, a friend of mine living in Saudi as an expat went to Madina and was questioned by guards near the Masjid about where she is from.
-Her and her friend replied the UK and they were asked to leave the Masjid area even though they weren’t inside, just outside.
+Important point – In early 2021, a friend of mine living in Saudi as an ex-pat went to Madina and was questioned by guards near the Masjid about where she is from.
+She and her friend replied ‘the UK’ and they were asked to leave the Masjid area even though they weren’t inside, just outside.

 They assumed the guard knew they weren’t Muslim and they didn’t want to lie and say they were.
 This was also whilst Saudi was still closed for international tourism so I guess the guards spotted them more easily.

-In 2022 my friend Travel Tom Tom went to Madinah and so did Drew Binsky and either of them had an issue.
+In 2022 my friend Travel Tom Tom went to Madinah and so did Drew Binsky and neither of them had an issue.

 What To Wear in Madinah?